A minimal Kurepa tree with respect to club embeddings: Introduction

 The forcings we use to add embeddings are not proved to be proper, but their behavior towards suitable models $M$ are similar to proper posets often enough.
-This property of posets is called $\mathcal{E}$-completeness, and shown to be sufficient criteria for preserving $\omega_1$ in \cite{proper_forcing}.
+This property of posets is called $\mathcal{E}$-completeness, and was shown to be sufficient criterion for preserving $\omega_1$ in \cite{proper_forcing}.
 The notion $S$-completeness here seems to coincide with $\mathcal{E}$-completeness.

-In section \ref{Iteration section}, based on the work in \cite{proper_forcing}, and the notion of proper isomorphism condition for proper posets we will prove the lemmas needed for certain chain conditions which are not included in \cite{proper_forcing}.
-We have also included the proof of the fact that $S$-complete forcings are closed under countable support iterations although it is proved in \cite{proper_forcing}.
+In section \ref{Iteration section}, based on the work in \cite{proper_forcing}, and the notion of the proper isomorphism condition for proper posets we will prove the lemmas needed for certain chain conditions which are not included in \cite{proper_forcing}.
+We have also included the proof of the fact that $S$-completeness is preserved by countable support iterations although it is proved in \cite{proper_forcing}.
 This makes the proof of the lemmas needed for chain condition properties more clear.
 Section \ref{embedding forcing} is devoted to the proof of Theorem \ref{main}.